BV003/BV003.github.io/_pages/about.md

 Hi 👋
 I'm Michael Liu.
 I am currently studying artificial intelligence and software engineering.
-I aim to become a skilled and innovative engineer in computer science and AI.
+I aim to become one of the top engineers in the world.